rki-mf1/covsonar/README.md

 ## 1. Installation

 covSonar2 now can be easily installed by using `pip`, `conda` or `mamba`

-### Stable version.🔖
+### Stable version 🔖
-Proceed as follows to install covSonar2
+Proceed as follows to install covSonar2 via pip

 ```sh
 pip install covsonar